-One of the things I love about Yoga is that it has a secret weapon against stress.
+One of the best things about Yoga is it’s secret weapon against stress.
 It’s something that can be done anytime, anywhere, by anyone.
 This amazing Yoga Tool is called Deergha Swasaam, or Deep Three-Part Breathing.

 This is a practice of relaxing breaths that use all of the lungs, not just the upper chest.
 This kind of breathing sends a signal to the body and mind that the sympathetic nervous system, aka the Stress Response, can calm down, and the parasympathetic nervous system, or Peace Response, can take over.
 Heart rate lowers, hormone function returns to healthy levels.
 When practiced regularly, and at times of stress, Deep Three-Part Breathing can have a very beneficial effect on your overall health.